PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Downloads and Outlinks
 ----------------------
 Download and outlinks are links on your site that point to content that normally can't be tracked (e.g. non-HTML files - downloads or pages outside your domain - outlinks).
-JS tracker allows you to track clicks on such links to let you know how popular they are.
+JavaScript Tracking Client allows you to track clicks on such links to let you know how popular they are.

 .. note::
   If you have modified default JS snippet provided by Tag Manager and still want to track download and/or outlinks, make sure that :ref:`enableLinkTracking<jtc-api-enableLinkTracking>` is called.
 It is enabled in default snippet, but if you use a custom one, then you have to enable it by yourself.